Solaris (grape): Pedigree

 Solaris was the product of a programme for breeding disease-resistant grape varieties, and has good resistance against fungal attacks.
-As it is a hardy variety, it is commonly grown in northern European countries with marginal climate for winemaking, such as Belgium, the Netherlands, England, Denmark and Sweden.
+As it is a hardy variety, it is commonly grown in northern European countries with marginal climate for winemaking, such as Belgium, the Netherlands, England, Denmark, Sweden and Norway.
 As of 2007, there were 54 ha of Solaris in Germany, of which 35 ha were in Baden, where Freiburg is located.

 Properties

 Solaris is an early ripening variety with good resistance against fungal diseases and frost.
 It gives wines which have fruity and aromatic aromas with hints of gooseberry, citrus and elderflower with high acidity.
 It is considered to be suitable for dessert wines, as it ripens to high must weights.
-In cooler climate, with less sugar content, also as a dry wine suitable for fish, shrimps or chicken.
+In cooler climate, with less sugar content, also as a dry wine suitable for fish, shrimp or chicken.